joeladams/OO_MPI_IO/genTextAndBinaryFiles/README.md

 These three programs are basically the same program with
 1. a typedef changed to set ItemType to the desired data type,
-2. constants LOW and HI set appropriately for the data type, and
+2. constants LOW and HI (that bound the range of random values) set appropriately for the data type, and
 3. format-strings tweaked as needed for that data type.

 To generate a random dataset of a different data type, use any of these as a model.